burdiuz/traceability-matrices/README.md

 ![Stats command output](https://github.com/burdiuz/traceability-matrices/blob/master/screenshots/sonarqube_coverage_feature.png?raw=true)

 > This SonarQube configuration required to configure it to read \*.md files as JavaScript files to make it display coverage information for them.
-> Total coverage will be slightly different in SonarQube because each feature file has additional lines for comment wraps.

 ## Cypress integration